Best Haircuts for Oblong Face Men 2026: Strategic Styling Guide for Queens NYC

 Classic horizontal fringe style

-- • Horizontal fringe creates strong width emphasis
+- Horizontal fringe creates width emphasis.

-Best For:
+Best for:

-- • Men who want minimal daily styling
+- Men who want low daily styling.

-- • Straight to slightly wavy hair
+- Straight to slightly wavy hair.

 Deep Side Part with Tapered Sides